opiproject/opi-prov-life/COORDINATION.md

 - using CRS approach
 - what problems we have today with PCIe, timeouts, errors, retries,...

+## Driver Ready Check

+The race condition to consider is when the Host is first to boot from a port or a disk hanging off of an infrastructure device (DPU/OPU).
+To ensure that the port / disk is ready to be used by the Host, the driver running in the UEFI / BIOS should check that the infrastructure is ready before trying to PXE boot or to read the boot disk.
+Infrastructure devices acting as either a Host peripheral or as an independent entity will benefit from this 'ready' check.

+### Virtio-net

+The virtio-net device presents its driver in an option ROM (OROM) for UEFI / BIOS.
+This driver will stall the PXE boot process until the infrastructure backend is ready.

+### Virtio-blk

+The virtio-blk device presents its driver in an option ROM (OROM) for UEFI / BIOS.
+This driver will stall the requests on the disk until the infrastructure backend is ready.

+### NVMe

+The NVMe device driver will poll the CSTS.rdy bit to ensure that infrastructure backend is ready before reading or writing.

 ## Out-band via platform BMC

 ## Diagram